What documents do I need to do my taxes?

 - 1098 Mortgage Interest, from Bank or Lenders

-This year you should receive a form from your Health Care provider or insurance such as
+Proof of medical insurance coverage from your Health Care provider or insurance such as:

 - 1095-A (Insurance through CoveredCA)